Rick Sowieta: Professional football career

-Football Coaching Career
+Football coaching career

-Following the end of his career in the CFL, he coached on and off with various National, Junior League, University, and High School Football Teams.
-In both 1989 and 1990 he coached the Semi-Professional Ottawa Bootleggers to Championship Finals.
+Following the end of his career in the CFL, he coached on and off with various national, Junior League, University, and High School football teams.
+In both 1989 and 1990 he coached the Semi-Professional Ottawa Bootleggers to championship finals.
 In 1991, he coached the Ottawa Sooners to the Canadian Bowl finals.
-In 2001, he coached the St. Mark's, an Ottawa high school, to the City Championship finals.
-In 2002, the University of Ottawa Gee-Gees football team was coached by Rick and they were finalists in the 2002 Yates Cup.
-In both 2008 and 2009, the St. Pat's, a local high school, football teams were coached to victory at the Tier 2 City Championships.
-Rick is coaching the National Senior Women's Team for 2010.
+In 2001, he coached the St. Mark's, an Ottawa high school, to the city championship finals.
+In 2002, the University of Ottawa Gee-Gees football team was coached by Sowieta and they were finalists in the 2002 Yates Cup.
+In both 2008 and 2009, the St. Pat's high school football teams were coached to victory at the Tier 2 city championships.

-Football Management Positions
+Football management positions

-Rick has formerly served as the President of both the Ottawa Rough Riders Alumni Association and of the Ottawa Sooners Football Club.
-Rick has also served as a member of the Canadian Football Hall of Fame selection committee, of the International Federation of American Football, and as the High Performance Director Junior National Team (U20) in 2009.
-Rick was the General Manager of Canada's Team World (U20) for 2010.
-Currently, Rick works as the Director of Sports for Football Canada and has done so since 2004.
+Sowieta served as the President of both the Ottawa Rough Riders Alumni Association and of the Ottawa Sooners Football Club.
+He also served as a member of the Canadian Football Hall of Fame selection committee, of the International Federation of American Football, and as the High Performance Director Junior National Team (U20) in 2009.
+Sowieta was the General Manager of Canada's Team World (U20) for 2010.

-Careers Outside of Football
+Careers outside of football

-In addition to playing for Rough Riders in the 80's, Rick also worked for Bacardi Rum as the sales manager for Eastern Ontario from 1980-89.
-From 1989-2003 Rick was the co-owner of various Mexican-themed restaurants, namely Las Palmas, Rick's Cantina, and the Salsa Shack.
-From 2003-2005 Rick was an instructor at the Nowy Sacz University Business School in Poland, primarily teaching English as a second language.
-He died of cancer in 2017 at the age of 63.
+In addition to playing for Rough Riders in the 80's, Sowieta worked for Bacardi Rum as the sales manager for Eastern Ontario from 1980-89.
+From 1989-2003 he was the co-owner of various Mexican-themed restaurants, namely Las Palmas, Rick's Cantina, and the Salsa Shack.
+From 2003-2005 Sowieta was an instructor at the Nowy Sacz University Business School in Poland, primarily teaching English as a second language.

+Sowieta died of cancer in 2017 at the age of 63.